PrismJS/prism-themes/CONTRIBUTING.md

 ### Submitting your themes

 This section assumes some familiarity with git and npm (and of course, that you have git and Node.js installed).
-If you have any questions or need more guidance beyond Google, please reach out, we'll be happy to help!
+If you have any questions or need more guidance beyond Google, please reach out by [opening a new issue](https://github.com/PrismJS/prism-themes/issues/new/choose), we'll be happy to help!

 1. If you haven't already done so, please fork prism-themes and clone it to your machine.
 It would also be wise to create a new branch to work on.